Osgoode Coyote Cull

 Outdoorsguy

-13 thoughts on “Osgoode Coyote Cull”
+13 Replies to “Osgoode Coyote Cull”

 1. unlike most areas the farmers land that i hunt does not want them shot.
 He grows apples and feels the coyotes keep the deer away as well as mice rabbits and any other creature that may prey on his trees . i have seen as many as 13 running together as i sat on my treestand this year, yes 13 differnt yotes at one time.
 I do not know how any animal could survive such a big pack of yotes